Aerial view of the coastal village of Soufrière in St Lucia. Miriam Park/Shutterstock

 The Naked Fisherman, a secluded restaurant with a thatched-roof, serves delicious seafood delicacies, including conch fritters, crispy squid with pickled veggies, ceviche, creole fish stew with curry, and ahi tuna poke with cucumber.
 Enjoy the delicious spread as the waves gently caress the shoreline.

 Located a few minutes south, the quiet fishing village of Gros-Islet comes alive with pulsating live music every Friday night for the staple street party.
 Amid the revelry lies a veritable buffet of local cuisine.
-Of all the St. Lucia traveling tips, joining in on the street party easily ranks as one of the most unforgettable moments you’ll have on the island.
+I have many tips and insights to ensure your trip to St Lucia goes smoothly, but joining a street party is one decision you'll never regret.

 Other options include barbecue chicken and bakes – fried doughy discs – from one of the vendors peppered along the roadside.
 Another favorite local haunt, the reggae-themed Irie Bar, is near the beachfront and offers cold libations and lighthearted conversation.

-At the entrance of the nearby Beausejour community, a cluster of trucks makes up the bustling Food Village.
-Feast on authentic Jamaican fare, Mediterranean meals, wraps, vegetarian and vegan options, dairy-free artisanal ice cream, and arguably St. Lucia's best burgers at Burnz Food Truck – don’t skip the caramelized onions, and if you’re feeling really brave, attempt the fully loaded Jabal burger.
+Detour: At the entrance of the nearby Beausejour community, a cluster of trucks makes up the bustling Food Village.
+Feast on authentic Jamaican fare, Mediterranean meals, wraps, vegetarian and vegan options, dairy-free artisanal ice cream.

 3. Rodney Bay

-To take a breather, unwind, and bask in the warm golden glow of a sunset, head to Rodney Bay Marina.
-In addition to being a premier yachting location, Rodney Bay Marina is one of the top sport fishing locations in the Caribbean.
+To take a breather, unwind and bask in the warm golden glow of a sunset, head to Rodney Bay Marina.
+In addition to being a premier yachting location, this is also one of the top sport fishing locations in the Caribbean.

 The premises are well-equipped with a host of facilities and amenities for boaters and sailing enthusiasts, including private showers, WiFi connectivity and customs and immigration.
-There’s also a fully-equipped boatyard onsite with a 75ft travelift and dry storage staffed by an expert technical crew.
+There’s also a fully-equipped boatyard onsite with a 23m (75ft) travelift and dry storage staffed by an expert technical crew.

 Since 1986, Las Palmas in the Canary Islands has been the starting point for the annual Atlantic Rally for Cruisers, a race heading west across the Atlantic bound for St Lucia.

-The Marina transforms into the ARC Village, with a wave of events including fire eating, limbo, J’ouvert (daybreak) jump-ups, performances by several local bands, chef demos, and costume parties.
+The Marina transforms into the ARC Village, with a wave of events including fire eating, limbo, J’ouvert jump-ups (daybreak street parties), performances by several local bands, chef demos and costume parties.
 ARC attendees can even pit their athletic skills against those of locals in football.
 It can get pretty crowded, but it’s hard not to get swept up in the revelry.

 4. Babonneau